Making Meadows appeal

-Wildflower meadows provide food and shelter for many insects and plants that in turn support small animals and birds, like the skylark and the turtle dove.
+Wildflower meadows provide food and shelter for many insects and plants that, in turn, support small mammals and birds, like the skylark and the turtle dove.

 Places for enjoying nature

 There's nothing like the feeling of brushing your hands against long grasses in summer meadows.
 It's part of our childhood and natural heritage.

 Why give to the National Trust?